3-Day Napa Valley Itinerary for First-Time Visitors

 Relax and Recharge in Calistoga

-If you have some time after, take a stroll down Calistoga’s main drag Lincoln Avenue and pop into CAMi Art + Wine for a tasting while admiring the contemporary art, or grab a pint at the Calistoga Inn Restaurant & Brewery.
+If you have some time after, take a stroll down Calistoga’s main drag Lincoln Avenue to shop, taste wine, or grab a pint at the Calistoga Inn Restaurant & Brewery.

 Dine at a World-Renowned Restaurant

-For your last supper of the trip, go big and make a reservation at one of Napa Valley’s finest dining establishments from an acclaimed chef.
-In Yountville, choose from Michael Chiarello’s Bottega, or Thomas Keller’s The French Laundry (if you can get in and money is no issue) or Ad Hoc.
-St. Helena is home to PRESS—one of our favorites for exceptional food and wine—as well as Christopher Kostow’s The Charter Oak, Chris Cosentino’s Acacia House, and Charlie Palmer’s Harvest Table.
+For your last supper of the trip, go big and make a reservation at one of Napa Valley’s finest dining establishments.
+St. Helena is home to the new Violetto restaurant at Alila Napa Valley, Christopher Kostow’s The Charter Oak, and Colin Rupp’s Harvest Table.
+In Yountville, choose from the late Michael Chiarello’s Bottega, or Thomas Keller’s The French Laundry (if you can get in and money is no issue) or Ad Hoc.
 Wherever you end up, you won’t leave hungry or disappointed.

 Stay

-Book a hotel UpValley for the second night of your trip.
-For a true Wine Country getaway among the vines, snag a room at the intimate Wine Country Inn & Cottage; for something more contemporary and convenient, check out the Wydown Hotel on St. Helena’s Main Street.
+Book a hotel in St. Helena for the second night of your trip.
+For a true Wine Country getaway among the vines, snag a room at the luxurious (and adults-only) Alila Napa Valley.
+There may not be vineyard views, but you can’t beat the peace and tranquility of a stay at Meadowood, situated in the hillside just outside of town.
+For something more contemporary and convenient, check out the Wydown Hotel, located right on St. Helena’s Main Street.

 Day 3